 Known as the “Cuban companion”, with its long, silky hair, expressive eyes, and cuddly size, this breed has won many admirers.
 This is another excellent apartment dog because they are small in stature, friendly and quiet, easier to train, and active but not too active.
 Standing 8-11 inches, they weigh 7-13 pounds.
 These dogs are extremely trainable and eager to please, and positive reinforcement thrives on them.
 Havanese are energetic but do not require hours of exercise.

 The trick should be accomplished by a regular stroll.
-They have a very affectionate personality on everyone, including kids of all ages, other dogs, and even cats.
+They have a very affectionate personalities for everyone, including kids of all ages, other dogs, and even cats.
 These bouncy pups love to play as long as the owners are close, and will always stay on their side.
 They are also wise and will enjoy making you laugh with silly antics, or simply sitting on your lap watching the world go by.

 Originally found in Congo, these breeds were used for flushing small game into the nets of hunters and for monitoring the populations of village rodents.
 These days, they make for great, loving furry family members.
 They are slightly larger than others on the list, stand at 17 inches and weigh around 24 pounds, and are still considered one of the great dogs for small spaces.
 They are truly independent, clever, and endearing.
 Their larynx is uniquely structured and only allows for occasional yodels, whines, and screams.
 Basenjis make outstanding watchdogs too.
 When threatened, they will protect their people and property.